 Spinocchia Freund gives this double height, central London penthouse the custom treatment with this bespoke curved sofa (as well as a bespoke coffee table and armchairs).
 The stepped design adds a modern dimension to the silhouette whilst a subtle starburst pattern trims the base.

 Curved Sofa Design 6: Triple Threat

 A 2013 custom Vladimir Kagan design for Elias Associates is the nucleus of this neo-Mid-century modern living room.
-Contrasting fabrics and colours (boucle with suede; light with dark), the unique plasmatic design features a tri-part configuration which offers a multitude of seating without interrupting the flow of the space with individual punctuations.
+Contrasting fabrics and colours (boucle with suede; light with dark), the unique plasmatic curved sofa design features a tri-part configuration which offers a multitude of seating without interrupting the flow of the space with individual punctuations.
 Sebastien Herkner tables hug the sofa’s concave lines perfectly.

 Image Credit: Vladimir Kagan/Photography: Nina Choi

 Curved Sofa Design 7: Modern Interpretation

 The Souffle range by Kelly Wearstler – highlighted in this NYC loft conversion – is instantly recognisable as a modern-day curved sofa classic.
 The ruched texture and shaping reads 1970s design which adds a sense of prominence to a contemporary piece.

 Considering Greg Natale’s fascination with the interplay of geometries, his choice of curved sofas for many of his projects resonates deeply.
 In crisp white and topped with accent cushions – like the Minotti ‘Dubuffet’ of this Sydney Harbour project – the result is relaxed and social; in rich aubergine velvet, the shape’s inherent flirtation appears, drawing the sitter in for a decadent experience.